Adapting Outreach and Marketing Strategies to the COVID-19 World

 The first thing you should understand as a business is that the outreach strategies that were working yesterday are completely useless today.
 And they might be completely useless tomorrow, too.

 And, obviously, the first step is adapting your outreach and marketing strategies to the COVID-19 world.
-Here’s how.
+Here’s how to excel at marketing during covid 19.

 1. Adapt Your Core Values